saanvivi/BANDIT-writeup/README.md

 exit -d
 ~~~

-the `sort` command is used to sort lines of text files.\
+The `sort` command is used to sort lines of text files.\
-`uniq` command is used to  report or omit repeated lines. `-c` prefix lines by the number of occurrences.
+The `uniq` command is used to  report or omit repeated lines. `-c` prefix lines by the number of occurrences.
 The only line with a count of '1' is the password.

 The password for the next level is: EN632PlfYiZbn3PhVK3XOGSlNInNE00t